 Can This Injury or Condition Be Prevented?

-As experts in restoring and improving mobility and movement in people's lives, physical therapists play an important role not only in treating persistent or recurrent low back pain, but also in preventing it and reducing your risk of having it come back.
+As experts in restoring and improving mobility and movement, physical therapists play an important role in treating chronic or recurrent low back pain.
+They also can help you reduce the risk for having an episode of low back pain in the first place (prevention), educate you on how to manage it if it occurs, and minimize your risk of having it come back or become chronic.

 What Kind of Physical Therapist Do I Need?